-The execution monitor uses a sleep-monitoring algorithm to ensure that the controller does not exceed a configurable maximum execution load for the CPU usage within a configurable execution time limit.
-If there is sufficient sleep time within the execution time limit, the execution monitor does not affect the execution of the program.
+The execution monitor determinines whether to insert a forced execution sleep time if the OB execution exceeds the execution time limit.

+If there is sufficient sleep time within the monitor interval, the execution monitor does not affect the execution of the program.
 Otherwise, the execution monitor forces a sleep interval.
-The default execution load is 90%, and the default execution time limit is 9 ms. For the default settings, the execution monitor determines that the controller must sleep for at least 1 ms in order to achieve the execution load within the execution time limit.
+The default execution load is 90%, and the default execution time limit is 9 ms. For the default settings, the execution monitor calculates a monitor interval of 10 ms and a forced sleep interval of 1 ms.

-The execution monitor runs asynchronous to the scan cycle and measures the amount of sleep time that occurs within the execution time limit and enforces a minimum sleep interval.
+The execution monitor runs asynchronous to the scan cycle and measures the amount of sleep time that occurs within the monitor interval and enforces a minimum sleep interval.

-- If the scan cycle (execution time plus sleep time) is shorter than the execution time limit and the sleep time is greater than or equal to the forced sleep value: The execution monitor does not force a sleep interval. - If the scan cycle is longer than the execution time limit: The execution monitor forces the controller to sleep for the required amount of time.
+- If the scan cycle (execution time plus sleep time) is shorter than the monitor interval and the sleep time is greater than or equal to the forced sleep value: The execution monitor does not force a sleep interval. - If the scan cycle is longer than the monitor interval: The execution monitor forces the controller to sleep for the required amount of time.
 Because the execution monitor runs in a higher priority class than any OB, the controller cannot interrupt the forced sleep interval.
 This could delay the start of an interrupt OB, such as OB35 or OB40.